 The UWC Council includes Heads and Chairs of the UWC schools and colleges, national committee representatives, as well as alumni and other members of the wider UWC community.
 It has up to 60 members, who meet once a year.
 The UWC Council elects the UWC International Board and discusses issues of strategic, developmental and philosophical significance.
 All Council members act on a volunteer basis.

-The executive arm of the International Board is the UWC International Office, based in London, which executes the strategic decisions set by the UWC International Board and is the administrative heart of the UWC movement.
+The executive arm of the International Board is the UWC International Office, based in London and, since October 2019, in Berlin.
+It executes the strategic decisions set by the UWC International Board and is the administrative heart of the UWC movement.
 The team at the UWC International Office coordinates UWC’s different stakeholders, supports UWC schools, colleges and national committees alike in their activities and is the driver behind different initiatives across the UWC movement.
-The UWC International Office team works in five main teams reflecting its main areas of activities: 1.
-National Committees Development, 2.
-Schools and Colleges Development, 3.
-Communications, Engagement, Partnerships and Outreach, 4.
-Fund Development, and 5.
-Finance and Administration.
+The UWC International Office team works in five main teams reflecting its main areas of activities:

 Any member of the UWC movement can nominate individuals for membership of the UWC International Board and UWC Council.
 Nominations will be submitted to the Nomination and Governance Committee of the UWC International Board.
 Nominees can be either members of the UWC community at large - students, alumni, staff members, volunteers, former volunteers or former staff members, parents, donors - or other individuals who wish to contribute to the development and work of the UWC movement.